 This book is a course in itself, with self-directed exercises and outlines.
 Chapters include overcoming blocks, developing a method for listening, and trusting what you hear.

-A full course under the same name on developing your intuition is available through DailyOm.
+A full course under the same name on developing your intuition is available here.

 There are many more books on intuition and related topics.
 These are just a few of the ones I’ve found most helpful to me.

-If you are interested in working with me individually to strengthen your inner wisdom, I offer mentorship.
-Please contact me to discuss further (no obligation or commitment in exploring options)!
+If you are interested in working with me individually to strengthen your inner wisdom, I also offer mentorship as well as periodic Intuitive Development Circles.
+Please contact me to discuss further.

 Links to external products on this page may earn a small commission.